loadingvx/pandora/README.md

 	}
 ```

-While running, you will got a segment fault. try using segment-helper
+In practice, you will hit a segment fault with source code given above.
+Try using segment-helper to tell which function contains the bug.

 ```sh
 	$ gcc segmentfault.c -o crash